-The Bureau of Reclamation was established to implement the Reclamation Act of 1902, which authorized the construction of water works to provide water for irrigation in arid western states.
-The Bureau generally manages numerous municipal and industrial water supply facilities as part of larger, multi-purpose reclamation projects serving irrigation, flood control, power supply, and recreation purposes.
+The Bureau of Reclamation (Reclamation) was established to implement the Reclamation Act of 1902, which authorized the construction of water works to provide water for irrigation in arid western states.
+Reclamation generally manages numerous municipal and industrial water supply facilities as part of larger, multi-purpose reclamation projects serving irrigation, flood control, power supply, and recreation purposes.
 Overall, these facilities serve approximately 31 million people, delivering a total of approximately 28.5 million acre-feet of water (an acre-foot is enough to cover one acre of land one foot deep, or 325,851 gallons).
-Bureau-funded municipal and industrial water deliveries total approximately 2.8 million acre-feet and have more than doubled since 1970.
-The Bureau is authorized to construct projects only in the 17 western states, unless otherwise directed by Congress.
+Reclamation-funded municipal and industrial water deliveries total approximately 2.8 million acre-feet and have more than doubled since 1970.
+Reclamation is authorized to construct projects only in the 17 western states, unless otherwise directed by Congress.

-Bureau M&I water deliveries are generally incidental to larger project purposes.
-However, since 1980, Congress has individually authorized construction of several "rural water supply" projects and more than 30 reclamation wastewater and reuse/recycling projects (one recycling project has been undertaken pursuant to general authorities).
+Reclamation M&I water deliveries are generally incidental to larger project purposes.
+However, since 1980, Congress has individually authorized construction of several "rural water supply" projects and more than 40 reclamation wastewater and reuse/recycling projects (at least one recycling project has been undertaken pursuant to general authorities).
 The recycling projects, discussed below, are known as Title 16 projects because they were first authorized in 1992 under Title 16 of P.L.
 102-575.
-Title 16, the Reclamation Wastewater and Groundwater Studies and Facilities Act, also authorized the Bureau to undertake specific and general feasibility studies for reclamation wastewater and reuse projects and to research, construct, and operate demonstration projects.
+Title 16, the Reclamation Wastewater and Groundwater Studies and

+Facilities Act, also authorized Reclamation to undertake specific and general feasibility studies for reclamation wastewater and reuse projects and to research, construct, and operate demonstration projects.

-Historically, the Bureau constructed projects with federal funds, then established a repayment schedule based on the amount of total construction costs allocated to specific project purposes.
-Bureau project authorizations typically require 100% repayment, with interest, for M&I water supply facilities; however, on some occasions Congress has authorized other reimbursement terms.
-For example, for the non-Indian portion of some Bureau "rural water supply" projects, Congress has authorized 15%-25% repayment levels (85% and 75% federal cost-share, respectively) and in at least one case (the Perkins County Rural Water Supply System), a grant of 75% of total project costs.
-The federal share of costs for Title 16 projects is generally much lower, as it is limited to a maximum of \$20 million.
-In most cases, the federal share for Title 16 projects is non-reimbursable, resulting in a de facto grant to local project sponsors.
+Historically, Reclamation constructed projects with federal funds, then established a repayment schedule based on the amount of total construction costs allocated to specific project purposes.
+Reclamation project authorizations typically require 100% repayment, with interest, for M&I water supply facilities; irrigation facilities are generally repaid without interest.
+In some cases, Congress has authorized other reimbursement terms.
+For example, for the non-Indian portion of some Reclamation rural water supply projects, Congress has authorized 15%-25% repayment levels (85% and 75% federal cost-share, respectively), and in at least one case (the Perkins County Rural Water Supply System), a grant of 75% of total project costs.
+The federal share of costs for the Indian portion of Reclamation rural water projects is typically 100%.
+The federal share of costs for Title 16 projects is generally much lower than non-Indian and Indian rural water projects; it is limited to a maximum of 25% of total project costs or, for projects authorized since 1996, a maximum of \$20 million.
+The federal share for Title 16 projects is non-reimbursable, resulting in a de facto grant to local project sponsors.

-Traditional Multi-purpose and Rural Water Supply Projects.
-Unlike many other programs described in this report, the Bureau undertakes projects largely at the explicit direction of Congress.
-Local project sponsors may approach the Bureau or the Congress with proposals for project construction and funding; however, a project must be authorized by Congress before construction may begin.
+Traditional Multi-purpose and Rural Water Supply Projects

+Unlike many other programs described in this report, Reclamation undertakes projects largely at the explicit direction of Congress.
+Local project sponsors may approach Reclamation or the Congress with proposals for project construction and funding; however, a project must be authorized by Congress before construction may begin.
 Because there is no "program" per se, there are no clear and concise eligibility or program criteria.
 Two exceptions to this generality are (1) the statutory authority for the Title 16 projects (Title 16 of P.L.
-102-575; see discussion below), which outlines items to be considered during development of feasibility studies, and (2) new statutory authority for creation of a rural water supply program (P.L.
-109-451).3 Yet, even for these projects, Congress must authorize construction before it is to begin.
+102-575; see discussion below), which outlines items to be considered during development of feasibility studies, and (2) statutory authority for creation of a rural water supply program (P.L.
+109-451) and an interim final rule establishing criteria for the program.
+Yet, even for these projects, Congress must authorize construction before it is to begin.